 st. rita's unique rotating bell schedule

-St. Rita has instituted a rotating schedule for its students.
-The new bell schedule means that students do not take the same class at the same time every day.
-Students learn differently at different times of the day, and our new bell schedule allows them a chance to learn at their peak performance for all classes.
+St. Rita has a rotating schedule for its students.
+The bell schedule means that students do not take the same class at the same time every day.
+Students learn differently at different times of the day, and our bell schedule allows them a chance to learn at their peak performance for all classes.
 Students take seven classes in total, and six classes will meet every day, meaning there is often one class each day a student does not take.